syncfusion-content/xamarin-docs/Xamarin/SfShimmer/Customization.md

 # Customization of Shimmer

-The Shimmer control supports options to customize wave color, shimmer color, wave direction, wave animation duration and more.
-In this section, customizing shimmer control is explained.
+The Shimmer control supports options to customize the wave color, shimmer color, wave direction, wave animation duration, and more.
+This section explains how to customize the shimmer control.

 ## IsLoaded

-On enabling the [`IsLoaded`] property of [`SfShimmer`], shimmer content will be loaded.
+By enabling the [`IsLoaded`] property of [`SfShimmer`], shimmer content is loaded.

 {% tabs %}